Creatures of Habit

 So, what if you really want to make a change?
 First, understand how the brain thinks.
 Change is going to be hard, but remind yourself it will be worth it.

 Set small goals to accomplish.
 If you are changing your eating habits, take it one day at a time.
 Make a plan.
 Planning is very important.
-Have an idea what you can eat and when you will eat.
+Have an idea about what you can eat and when you will eat.
 Have some recipes you can make and purchase your ingredients ahead of time.

 What about exercise?
 People across the world start out the new year by purchasing a gym membership or home equipment to jump-start their fitness routine.
-Again, we have great intentions and want to see ourselves stronger, more energetic, and more fit.
+Again, we have great intentions and want to see ourselves stronger, more energetic, and fitter.
 January is the busiest time for gyms and fitness clubs — everyone promises themselves they will start to look and feel better.
-The problem is we all join, but by the end of 30 days we have relapsed.
+The problem is we all join, but by the end of 30 days, we have relapsed.
 Why?
 Because humans hate change.

 So, if you know this and can somehow maintain your optimism, you have a very good chance at success.

 We all want to be the best we can be.
 Years of justification can get in the way but, this time, you know what to expect.
 You have the control to stop going back.
 You have the willpower to keep moving forward.
 You just have to believe in yourself.
 Have the courage to stick to it.
 After all, it is the New Year — a chance to start over.